 FUNDAMENTALS OF ENGINEERING EXAMINATION

-Effective January 1, 2014, the Fundamentals of Engineering (FE) Examination will be transitioned to a Computer Based Testing (CBT) format.
+On January 1, 2014, the Fundamentals of Engineering (FE) Examination was transitioned to a Computer Based Testing (CBT) format.
 Four testing windows are available to examinees: January & February; April & May; July & August; October & November.
 The examination will not be offered in March, June, September or December.

 IN ORDER TO QUALIFY TO TAKE THE FE EXAMINATION, YOU MUST MEET ONE OF THE FOLLOWING EDUCATION REQUIREMENTS: